brcnitk/UnetStack/Issue-1.md

 ## Reason

-The port number is occupied by the web server (Jetty) running with unet-3.0.0
+This happens when you are using unet-3.1.0 along with unet-3.0.0 previously available in your system.
+The port number is occupied by the web server (Jetty) instance running with unet-3.0.0.

 ## Solution